BigSamu/OpenSearch_Changelog_PR_Bridge/README.md

 ## 4. Usage

-In your opened PR, add the changelog entries on your PR description under the "Changelog" section.
-If the entry is a valid one (i.e. parsing succeeds) or is not a 'skip' entry, then a valid changeset file will be created on your forked repository.
+In your opened PR, add the changelog entries on your PR description under the `## Changelog`` section.
+If the entry is valid (i.e., parsing succeeds) or there is not a `- skip`` entry, then a valid changeset file will be created on your forked repository.
 A commit message like the one below will appear in the PR conversation panel of GitHub web UI:

 ![Changeset_Created_Updated_Commit_Message](./assets/Changeset_Created_Updated_Commit_Message.png)